apache/gravitino/docs/lakehouse-iceberg-catalog.md

 Gravitino provides the ability to manage Apache Iceberg metadata.

-### Capabilities
+### Requirements and limitations

-- Works as a catalog proxy, supporting `HiveCatalog` and `JdbcCatalog`.
-- Supports DDL operation for Iceberg schemas and tables.
-- Doesn't support snapshot or table management operations.
-- When writing to HDFS, the Gravitino Iceberg REST server can only operate as the specified HDFS user and doesn't support proxying to other HDFS users.
-See [How to access Apache Hadoop](gravitino-server-config) for more details.

 :::info
 Builds with Apache Iceberg `1.3.1`.
 The Apache Iceberg table format version is `1` by default.
 :::

 :::notice
 Builds with hadoop 2.10.x, there may compatibility issue when accessing hadoop 3.x clusters.
 :::

-## Catalog info
+## Catalog

+### Catalog capabilities

+- Works as a catalog proxy, supporting `HiveCatalog` and `JdbcCatalog`.
+- Supports DDL operations for Iceberg schemas and tables.
+- Doesn't support snapshot or table management operations.

 ### Catalog properties